Last Updated: July 11, 2024

 • "Season of the Witch" – Originally released in 1966, this song has become a classic of the psychedelic rock genre and has been covered by many other artists.

-• "Jennifer Juniper" – Released in 1968, this song was inspired by Donovan's relationship with the model and actress Jenny Boyd, who was also the inspiration for George Harrison's song "Something".
+• "Jennifer Juniper" – Released in 1968, this song was inspired by model and actress Jenny Boyd (whose sister Pattie was married to George Harrison from 1966 to 1977)

 Early Life

-Donovan was born on May 10, 1946 in Maryhill, Glasgow, Scotland to Donald and Winifred Leitch.
+Donovan Phillips Leitch was born on May 10, 1946, in Maryhill, Glasgow, Scotland.
+He is the son of Donald and Winifred Leitch.
 His grandmothers were both Irish.
-As a child, he contracted polio which left him with a lifelong limp.
-His family moved to Hatfield, Hertfordshire, England when he was a child.
+As a child, Donovan contracted polio, which left him with a lifelong limp.
+His family moved to Hatfield, Hertfordshire, England, when he was a child.
 At the age of 14, he began playing the guitar, heavily influenced by his family's love of folk music.
-He later enrolled in art school but dropped out to live his life on the road as a beatnik.
+Donovan later enrolled in art school but dropped out to live his life on the road as a beatnik.

 Career

 By 1966, Donovan had successfully shed the comparisons to Dylan.
 He immersed himself in jazz, blues, Eastern music, and counterculture American West Coast bands like Jefferson Airplane and the Grateful Dead.
 He signed a record deal with Epic Records that year and released "Sunshine Superman" in June.
-The single was a success in the U.S., reaching the number one spot on the charts.
+The single was a success in the U.S., reaching the #1 spot on the charts.
 The full LP followed in August and reached the eleventh spot on the U.S. album chart.
 In October of that year, he released the song "Mellow Yellow," which purportedly featured Paul McCartney on backing vocals.
-In 1968, he released "Hurdy Gurdy Man," which made it into the top five on the charts in both the U.K. and the U.S. The following year, he released "Atlantis" which reached the number seven spot in May of 1969 in the U.S. The same year, he released the compilation "Donovan's Greatest Hits" which peaked at the number four spot on the Billboard 200.
+In 1968, Donovan released "Hurdy Gurdy Man," which made it into the top five on the charts in both the U.K. and the U.S. The following year, he released "Atlantis," which reached the #7 spot in May 1969 in the U.S. The same year, he released the compilation "Donovan's Greatest Hits," which peaked at #4 on the "Billboard" 200.

 Donovan